Sports Coaching and Physical Education

 General Education Curriculum:

-Physical Education Teacher Education Specialization majors should take BSC 1085 Anatomy and Physiology I/APK 2100C Applied Human Anatomy and Physiology I with Laboratory to fulfill the laboratory science component.
+Physical Education Teacher Education Specialization majors should take BSC 1085 Anatomy and Physiology I to fulfill the natural sciences component.

 Civic Literacy Requirement